Edward L. Doheny: Big business and Teapot Dome scandal

 When a second criminal trial for bribery began to loom for Doheny and Fall in 1929, the pressure on all parties reached a breaking point.
 The Dohenys tried to persuade Hugh Plunkett to be committed to a mental institute so that he could not then be made to testify against them.
 On February 16 an argument broke out at about 10pm between Ned and Plunkett, Ned shot Plunkett and then himself.
 There were rumors that the two were having an affair.
 The full story was never clear.
 The police were not called until three hours after the shots had been fired, despite several members of the family being at home and having heard the yelling.
 The Los Angeles authorities immediately blamed Plunkett in the murder-suicide.
-In addition to the indictment of Edward Doheny in the Teapot Dome scandal, both Doheny and Plunkett had been indicted in the alleged bribe of Albert Fall—as Ned (accompanied by Plunkett) had delivered the money.
+In addition to the indictment of Edward Doheny in the Teapot Dome scandal, both Doheny and Plunkett had been indicted in the alleged bribe of Fall - as Ned (accompanied by Plunkett) had delivered the money.
 They had already gone through some trials.

 Raymond Chandler, a former oil man, included a thinly veiled account of this event in one chapter of his novel The High Window, presenting it as a bygone, hushed-up case.
 He had started work for the Dabney Oil Syndicate in 1922 as a bookkeeper and auditor, but was fired a decade later.

 Beset by shareholder lawsuits in the wake of Teapot Dome, and the death of Ned, Doheny became a recluse and invalid.
 When she realized her husband needed an undisturbed home away for a while after the Teapot Dome travails and Ned's death, Carrie Estelle asked architect Wallace Neff to design and build the Ferndale Ranch complex on their Ojai, California property.
-Hundreds of workers completed the 9000 sqft house in less than six weeks, including Neff's blueprints, by working day and night.
+In less than six weeks Neff drew blueprints and hundreds of workers completed the 9000 sqft house by working day and night.